frimik/awesome-devops/README.md

 - [Harbor](https://goharbor.io/) - An open source trusted cloud native registry project that stores, signs, and scans content.
 - [Dragonfly](https://github.com/dragonflyoss/Dragonfly) - Dragonfly is an intelligent P2P based image and file distribution system

+### Development environments

+- [Skaffold](https://skaffold.dev/) - Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+- [Tilt](https://tilt.dev/) - Productivity for teams building Kubernetes apps.
+Smart Rebuilds, Continuous Feedback, Live Updates, Snapshots, and a lot more. tilt up and grok your workflow.

 ### Storage

 - [longhorn](https://github.com/longhorn/longhorn) - Cloud-Native distributed block storage built on and for Kubernetes